 In addition, the General Office of the State Council promulgated the Circular of the General Office of the State Council on the Establishment of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors, or the Circular on Establishment of Security Review System for M&A, that became effective on March 3, 2011.
 The Circular on Establishment of Security Review System for M&A officially established a security review system for mergers and acquisitions of domestic enterprises by foreign investors.
 Furthermore, the MOFCOM promulgated the Rules of the Ministry of Commerce on Implementation of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors, or the Security Review Rules, effective on September 1, 2011, to implement the Circular on Establishment of Security Review System for M&A. Under the Circular on Establishment of Security Review System for M&A, security review is required for mergers and acquisitions by foreign investors having "national defense and security" concerns and mergers and acquisitions by which foreign investors may acquire the "de facto control" of domestic enterprises with "national security" concerns.
 Under the Security Review Rules, the MOFCOM will focus on the substance and actual impact of the transaction when deciding whether a specific merger or acquisition is subject to security review.
-If the MOFCOM decides that a specific merger or acquisition is subject to a security review, the MOFCOM will submit it to the Inter-ministerial Panel, an authority established pursuant to the Circular on Establishment of Security Review System for M&A and is initiated by the NDRC and the MOFCOM under the leadership of the State Council, to carry out security review.
-The Security Review Rules prohibit foreign investors from bypassing the security review by structuring transactions through holding shares on behalf of others, trusts, multi-tier re-investments, leases, loans, control through contractual arrangements or offsho
+If the MOFCOM decides that a specific merger or acquisition is subject to a security review, the MOFCOM will submit it to the Inter-ministerial Panel, an authority established pursuant to the Circular on Establishment of Security Review Rules prohibit foreign investors from bypassing the security review by structuring transactions through holding shares on behalf of others, trusts, multi-tier re-investments, leases, loans, control through contractual arrangements or offshore transactions.